Assessing the validity of the Born-Oppenheimer approximation in potential models for doubly heavy hadrons: Summary

 However, in hadronic systems with relatively small heavy-quark masses, the three approaches yield comparable results.
 Significant deviations arise in doubly heavy hadrons, where both the confinement interaction and the attractive interaction between the two heavy quarks play important roles.
 As the heavy-quark mass increases, the BOA-STFs predictions tend to exceed those obtained from the GEM, whereas the BOA-GTFs calculations systematically yield lower values.
 Our analysis indicates that the underestimation in the BOA-GTFs results primarily originates from the neglect of non-adiabatic contributions.
 In contrast, the use of STFs as trial wave functions tends to overestimate the binding energy, primarily because STFs are not well suited to describe the long-range behavior induced by the confining interaction.

 Although the BOA provides an intuitive physical picture for doubly heavy hadrons, its quantitative accuracy is sensitive to the choice of basis functions and the heavy-quark mass scale.
 For doubly heavy systems with charm quarks, BOA can provide reasonable estimates at the qualitative level.
 However, for bottom and heavier systems, quantitative predictions become less reliable, and a fully dynamical treatment such as GEM is indispensable.

-This study clarifies the limitations of the adiabatic treatment in the strong interaction context.
+Our results suggest that the conclusions are sensitive to the form of the interaction potential.
+Since the potential adopted in the present work differs from that used in Refs. ~\cite{Maiani:2019cwl,Liu:2025jyn}, the resulting predictions are not identical to those obtained in those studies.
+Furthermore, the present conclusions are specific to the potential model framework.
+They should not be interpreted as a general assessment of the validity of the BOA in QCD-based studies ~\cite{Juge:1999ie,Braaten:2014qka,Bicudo:2015vta,Bicudo:2016ooe,Bruschini:2023zkb,Berwein:2024ztx,Braaten:2024stn,Braaten:2024tbm}.